neelkarma/spiketracker/README.md

 5. Create another terminal.
 6. `cd frontend`
 7. If this is your first time, run `pnpm i`
-8. `pnpm dev` - This starts the frontend server.
+8. `pnpm dev --open` - This starts the frontend server and opens the website on your browser.

 ### Manually interacting with the database